lifs-tools/lipidspace/README.md

 [sudo] make install
 ```

 Be sure that you have root permissions.
 Here, the library and headers are installed into the /usr directory.
-If you want to change, you have to edit the firstline in the **makefile**.
+If you want to change, you have to edit the first line within the **makefile**.

 ### Testing cppgoslin